-These oral solutions, by the way, are the same ones that appear in such products as cannabis soft gels.
+These oral solutions, by the way, are sometimes the same concentrates that appear in such products as cannabis soft gels.
 Some patients prefer the option to change the dose with a simple squeeze of the cannabis syringe.
-And the question of dosage, it turns out, has a very important effect on how our bodies metabolize cannabis medicine.

-How to Use a Cannabis Syringe: The Importance of Proper Dosing
+How to Use a THC Syringe: The Importance of Proper Dosing

 Dosing THC accurately is as difficult as it is important.
 For most consumers, the difference between 5 mg and 10 mg is the difference between feeling better and feeling useless.

-How to Use a Cannabis Syringe: Best Practices for Best Results
+How to Use a Cannabis Syringe: THC Syringe Tips for Best Results

 - While it’s technically impossible to take a toxic dose of cannabis, it is possible to take too much cannabis oral solution at a time, especially if it contains the intoxicating cannabinoid THC (the compound responsible for cannabis’ distinctive “high”).
 It can make for an uncomfortable or unpleasant experience.